USEPA/CMAQ/DOCS/Release_Notes/Enable_Column_Modeling.md

 cctm run-script can be executed at the prompt or interactively.
 Typical run times for a 24 hour simulation vary between 30 to 60 seconds for the base model and the Intel compiler dependent on whether the model was compiled using standard or debug flags.

-A user may have problems viewing results from the column model because Verdi and Pave are move readily display 2D or 3D files.
-R can be used

 ## Significance and Impact

 The code changes intent to support  developing new cloud, aerosol or chemistry processes in _sciproc_ or diagnosing existing ones.